MarounHaddad/Tracking-community-evolution-with-graph-autoencoders/README.md

 </p>
  <p align="center"><em>Figure 6 - A pruning/reinforcement example.</em></p>

-To generate the sequences, we apply FINCH on the embeddings generated by the graph autoencoder trained on the Supergraph.
+To generate the sequences, we apply FINCH[6] on the embeddings generated by the graph autoencoder trained on the Supergraph.
 During our testing, we experimented with multiple concepts as well:
 1. Branching: It is the opposite of pruning, where we calculate the distance between the embeddings of two disconnected nodes and connect them during the training if the distance is < 1.
 2. Dynamic pruning rate: Instead of using a fixed pruning rate which can be hard to determine from graph to graph, a dynamic pruning rate is calculated as the |log(edge_Weight)|.
 3. Pruning Patience: If the number of edges that are being pruned is 0 for a consecutive number of epochs, we stop the training.